Last updated: May 13, 2021

-2. WHAT INFORMATION WE COLLECT ABOUT YOU
+1. WHAT PERSONAL INFORMATION WE COLLECT ABOUT YOU

-Information you provide to us
+Personal Information you provide to us

 Your use of the Services, for which we may collect information about You (or your business) also include our customer support, where you may choose to submit information regarding a problem you are experiencing with a Service.
 Whether you designate yourself as a technical contact, open a support ticket, speak to one of our representatives directly or otherwise engage with our support team, you will be asked to provide contact information, a summary of the problem you are experiencing, and any other documentation, screenshots or information that would be helpful in resolving the issue.

 We collect payment and billing information when you register for certain paid Services.
 For example, we ask you to designate a billing representative, including name and contact information, upon registration.
 You might also provide payment information, such as payment card details, which we collect via secure payment processing services.

 Personal Information we collect automatically when you use the Services